SudattaMondal2401/Rice_Leaf_Disease_Detection_using_CNN/README.md

 # Rice_Leaf_Disease_Detection_using_CNN
-A repository containing a code to detect the disease on a rice leaf image using pre-trained CNN model
+A repository containing a code to detect the disease on a rice leaf image using a novel CNN model.
+Also contains a GAN model for generating synthetic images of the diseased leaves, so as to balance the dataset without using image augmentation.
+However, the GAN model does not seem to work well and Currently work is being done to achieve the same results using a pre-trained GAN model.